Trump’s drumbeat of lies about the 2020 election keeps getting louder. Here are the facts

 In Pennsylvania, the final certified results had Biden with an 80,555-vote margin over Trump, or 1.2 percentage points.
 Efforts to overturn Pennsylvania’s election failed in state and federal courts, while no prosecutor, judge or election official in Pennsylvania has raised a concern about widespread fraud.
 State Republicans continue to attempt their own review of the 2020 results, but that effort has been tied up in the courts and Democrats have called it a “partisan fishing expedition.”

 In Wisconsin, a recount slightly improved Biden’s victory over Trump by 87 votes, increasing Biden’s statewide lead to 20,682, or 0.6 percentage points.
-A nonpartisan audit that concluded a year after the election made recommendations on how to improve future elections in Wisconsin but did not uncover evidence of widespread voter fraud in the state, leading the Republican co-chair of the audit committee to declare that “ the election was largely safe and secure. ” The state’s Assembly speaker, a Republican, ordered a separate review, which a state judge said found “ absolutely no evidence of election fraud.”
+A nonpartisan audit that concluded a year after the election made recommendations on how to improve future elections in Wisconsin but did not uncover evidence of widespread voter fraud in the state, leading the Republican co-chair of the audit committee to declare that “the election was largely safe and secure.”
+The state’s Assembly speaker, a Republican, ordered a separate review, which a state judge said found “absolutely no evidence of election fraud.”

 AP INVESTIGATION FINDS MINIMAL VOTER FRAUD IN SWING STATES